-For purity and enhanced quality, the best and most effective ozonated olive oil is made with organic, extra-virgin, cold-pressed olive oil and a cold plasma ozone generator that makes pure ozone.
+The best and most effective ozonated olive oil for purity and enhanced quality is made with organic, extra-virgin, cold-pressed olive oil and a cold plasma ozone generator that creates pure ozone.
 Many manufacturers choose to use a cheap corona discharge ozone generator, leading to contamination of the oil.
 Ozone is a reactive gas that is difficult to stabilize.
 However, by passing the ozone through the oil, held in an ozone-resistant container, the ozone gas begins to stabilize within the oil.
 As it is continually processed, the ozone slowly begins to turn the liquid form of the olive oil into an off-white colored balm.

 Quick History of Ozonated Oils

 Discovered by accident in the early 1900s, when breathing ozone through oil was used to treat tuberculosis, ozonated olive oil came on the scene for skin health and other health issues.
 Nikola Tesla, an inventor, marketed it first, and by 1904 ozonated olive oil was being sold in pharmacies all over the country under the name Glycozone.

 Ozone therapy and ozone oils were flourishing in the United States in the early to mid-1900s.
 Still, like many natural remedies of the time, its chemical competitors tried to discredit it.
 With the rise of antibiotics and new drug therapies, pharmaceutical salespeople pushed their drugs as the new way to treat diseases.